ShaunCurtis/CEC.Blazor.Examples/Articles/Hydra Discussion Article.md

 Lets look at *Startup.cs*.

-AspNetCore defines an Inversion Of Control/Dependancy Injection *Services* container defined as a `IServiceCollection`.
+AspNetCore has an Inversion Of Control/Dependancy Injection *Services* container defined by `IServiceCollection`.
 If you are unsure what an IOC/DI container is, then do some background reading.
 We configure this in `ConfigureServices`.

 ```c#
     // This method gets called by the runtime.
 Use this method to add services to the container.